Bradstock/bradstock-production/src/pages/tickets.md

   component: text_area
   text_area: "#### Proceeds from Bradstock ticketing cover festival operating costs
-    only, remaining proceeds are donated to local Long Island charities & not for profit organizations.  \n\n#### To date, Bradstock has donated over $300,000 with the support of our loyal Bradstock performers & family!"
+    only, remaining proceeds are donated to local Long Island charities & not for profit organizations.
+To date, Bradstock has donated over $275,000 with the support of our loyal Bradstock performers & family!"
 - template: table
   component: table
   title: Festival Admission